 The problem

 The gap wasn't storage.
-It was that nothing I saved had any context attached to it.
-I'd saved a Reddit thread of NYC bakeries but by the time I landed in Manhattan I couldn't remember which of my forty saved links it was.
+It was context.
+I'd saved a Reddit thread of NYC bakeries, but by the time I landed in Manhattan I couldn't find it among forty other saved links — and even if I had, I'd lost whatever it was that made me save it.
 The save was useless at exactly the moment it should have been useful.

 What I built first — and why I changed it

 The first version was a retrieval app.
-Save a link, attach context cues ("NYC trip", "May"), and get a filtered shortlist of three to five concrete picks when that moment arrived.
-The pitch: less noise at the moment of use.
+You saved a link, attached context cues ("NYC trip", "May"), and when that moment arrived the app filtered your saves down to three to five concrete picks.
+The pitch was simple: less noise at the moment of use.

 It worked.
-But using it revealed something the brief didn't capture.
+But using it revealed something the brief hadn't captured.
 The notes people wrote when saving — "pandan i love pandannn", "people come people go i still have people to eat with", "I am struggling but contented somehow" — were more interesting than the saves themselves.
-The notes were a record of a person's thinking over time.
-And the app was ignoring them completely.
+They were a record of a person's thinking over time, accumulating quietly in the background, and the app was ignoring all of it.

 What it does now